#1 in Las Vegas for Bachelor Parties

 9.7Location

-Best room: Park MGM Suite (the working group-of-six option) or NoMad Tower King for the upgrade tier (NoMad has a separate ranking).
+Best room: Park MGM Suite (the group-of-six option) or NoMad Tower King for the upgrade tier (NoMad has a separate ranking).

-#16 in Las Vegas for Bachelor Partys
+#16 in Las Vegas for Bachelor Parties

 Center Strip, Park MGM · ★★★★★ · from $350/night

-"Adults-only floor inside Park MGM — the bachelor party with curated cocktail bars."
+"Adults-only floor inside Park MGM, the bachelor party with curated cocktail bars."

 9.5Room & Design